immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

 To correct for UMI chemistry and sequencing errors, UMI read groups having high error statistics (mismatch rate from consensus) are removed by specifiying the :option:`--maxerror 0.1 <BuildConsensus --maxerror>` threshold.
-As the accuracy of the primer assignment in read 1 is critical for correct isotype identification, additional filtering of read 1 is carried out during this step.
-Specifying the :option:`--prcons 0.6 <BuildConsensus --prcons>`
-threshold: (a) removes individual sequences that do not share a common primer annotation with the majority of the set, (b) removes entire read groups which have ambiguous primer assignments, and (c) constructs a consensus primer assignment for each UMI.
+Additional filtering of read 1 is carried out during this step by specifying the :option:`--prcons 0.6 <BuildConsensus --prcons>` threshold which: (a) removes individual sequences that do not share a common primer annotation with the majority of the set, (b) removes entire read groups which have ambiguous primer assignments, and (c) constructs a consensus primer assignment for each UMI.